 Dashcams are legal on UK roads and you don’t need special permission to fit and use them.
 However, to meet the requirements of The Highway Code, dashcams must be positioned correctly, so they don’t obscure vision through the windscreen.
 This usually means putting them behind the rear-view mirror.
 It’s an important detail because evidence from an incorrectly positioned dashcam might not be admissible in court.
 You can read a useful overview of UK dashcam law on this Which? magazine web page.

 Head beyond the UK and you will find many differences in dashcam law.
 These particularly concern privacy and how dashcam recordings may be used.
-These range from UK-like levels of freedom in countries such as Spain, Italy and the Netherlands, to more complex law in places such as Switzerland and Austria.
 If you’re taking your dashcam-equipped vehicle across the Channel, make sure to do your homework beforehand!

 The benefits of dashcams for drivers with a disability are the same as those for any driver.
 There’s the obvious ability to record incidents and accidents, plus the priceless reassurance that this brings.
-Having dashcam evidence can also provide valuable support when dealing with insurance companies, including RSA Motability (the insurer of all Motability vehicles).
+Having dashcam evidence can also provide valuable support when dealing with insurance companies, including Direct Line (the insurer of all Motability vehicles).

 If you don't actually drive but you have a carer or a family member who drives your vehicle for you, a dashcam is a great way to make sure that the vehicle is being driven and used how you want it to be.
 And, for anyone interested in advanced driving, the footage recorded could be used to review your (or someone else's) driving for educational purposes.

 If you are a Motability customer and you decide that you want to use a dashcam in your vehicle, it will be treated by the scheme like an optional extra, which means the cost of buying the dashcam will be your responsibility.